 Bessie Coleman made history in 1921 by earning her aviation pilot’s license.
 In the process, Coleman became the first black woman, and first Native American, to earn both an aviation pilot’s license and an international aviation license.
 She trained in flight schools in France.

-She later became know as “Queen Bess” and “Brave Bessie” in exhibition stunt, airshow flying.
+She later became known as “Queen Bess” and “Brave Bessie” in exhibition stunts, airshow flying.

-There are buildings and streets named after her in both in the USA and France.
+There are buildings and streets named after her in both the USA and France.